Archaeological survey in the Russian Altai Mountains

 Dr. Arina Khatsenovich and colleagues off-road near the Kara-Tenesh site.

-Our team visited several Paleolithic sites in the Altai Mountains of southern Siberia in July 2020.
+In July 2020, our team visited several Paleolithic sites in the Altai Mountains of southern Siberia.
 We had geographical coordinates of sites investigated in the 1980s-1990s, including Maloyalomanskaya Cave and Kara-Tenesh, but, of course, those coordinates proved to be incorrect!
-Local people were very kind and helped us to find Maloyalomanskaya Cave, which is in good condition.
-One gallery in particular seems to have good prospective for further excavation.
+Local people were very kind and helped us find Maloyalomanskaya Cave, which is in good condition.
+One gallery in particular seems to have good potential for further excavation.
 We plan to take samples for OSL and 14C dating next year.

 Maloyalomanskaya Cave

 The situation at Kara-Tenesh is less clear.
 The site’s geographical coordinates were basically correct and we located the site after only one or two hours’ search.
-But the area of this site is huge and we tried with difficulty to understand where the Paleolithic excavation pit was situated.
+But, the area of this site is huge and we tried with difficulty to understand where the Paleolithic excavation pit was situated.
 This site is an Afontovo Culture settlement, with deeply stratified Paleolithic material in some parts of the site.
-Next year, we will excavate several test pits to detect the Paleolithic layer.
+In 2021, we will excavate several test pits to further identify the Paleolithic layer.

 Dr. Anton Anoikin at the Kara-Tenesh site